Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-details-component/README.md

 > 💡 Be sure to [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the `hootId` when calling `useParams()`!

-Confirm that you have access to the `hootId` in `src/components/HootDetails/HootDetails.jsx`.
+Confirm that you can access the `hootId` in the `HootDetails` component.

-Now that we have the `hootId`, we should be able to retrieve details for that hoot from out backend using a new service function.
+Now that we have the `hootId`, we should be able to retrieve details for that hoot from the back-end app using a new service function.

 ## Build the service function